bengtmartensson/RemoteLocator/README.md

 ## Integration in IrScrutinizer
 This program is integrated in IrScrutinizer version 2.3.1 and later, giving it a GUI.
 I can be accessed as the pane `Import -> RemoteLocator`.
-By selecting `Select me to load` a global `remotelocator.xml` file is downloaded, once per session.
+By selecting `Select me to load` a global index file file is downloaded, once per session.

 ## Appendix.
 All program options:
 ```